Cabot (NYSE:CBT) Releases FY 2021 Earnings Guidance

-Cabot (NYSE:CBT) issued an update on its FY 2021 earnings guidance on Monday morning.
+Cabot (NYSE:CBT) updated its FY 2021 earnings guidance on Monday.
 The company provided earnings per share (EPS) guidance of $4.850-$5.050 for the period, compared to the Thomson Reuters consensus estimate of $4.920.
 The company issued revenue guidance of -.

-Cabot (NYSE:CBT) last posted its earnings results on Sunday, August 8th.
-The specialty chemicals company reported $1.35 EPS for the quarter, topping the consensus estimate of $1.18 by $0.17.
-Cabot had a positive return on equity of 27.56% and a negative net margin of 1.61%.
-The firm had revenue of $917.00 million for the quarter, compared to analyst estimates of $804.70 million.
-During the same period last year, the company earned ($0.07) earnings per share.
-Cabot’s revenue for the quarter was up 77.0% compared to the same quarter last year.
-On average, sell-side analysts anticipate that Cabot will post 4.96 earnings per share for the current fiscal year.
+A number of brokerages recently commented on CBT.
+JPMorgan Chase & Co. upgraded shares of Cabot from a neutral rating to an overweight rating and set a $62.00 price target on the stock in a research note on Friday, July 23rd.
+Northcoast Research raised shares of Cabot from a neutral rating to a buy rating and set a $73.00 target price on the stock in a report on Wednesday, May 5th.
+TheStreet lowered shares of Cabot from a b- rating to a c+ rating in a report on Tuesday, July 20th.
+Barclays upped their target price on shares of Cabot from $60.00 to $70.00 and gave the stock an overweight rating in a report on Wednesday, May 5th.
+Finally, Loop Capital raised shares of Cabot from a hold rating to a buy rating and set a $78.00 target price on the stock in a report on Thursday, July 1st.
+One analyst has rated the stock with a sell rating, two have given a hold rating and five have issued a buy rating to the company’s stock.
+Cabot has an average rating of Buy and a consensus target price of $72.00.

-Several analysts have commented on the company.
-Barclays raised their price objective on Cabot from $60.00 to $70.00 and gave the company an overweight rating in a report on Wednesday, May 5th.
-Loop Capital upgraded Cabot from a hold rating to a buy rating and set a $78.00 target price on the stock in a research report on Thursday, July 1st.
-TheStreet downgraded Cabot from a b- rating to a c+ rating in a research report on Tuesday, July 20th.
-Northcoast Research raised Cabot from a neutral rating to a buy rating and set a $73.00 target price for the company in a research note on Wednesday, May 5th.
-Finally, JPMorgan Chase & Co. raised Cabot from a neutral rating to an overweight rating and set a $62.00 target price for the company in a research note on Friday, July 23rd.
-One research analyst has rated the stock with a sell rating, two have given a hold rating and five have given a buy rating to the company’s stock.
-The company currently has an average rating of Buy and an average price target of $72.00.
+The business also recently declared a quarterly dividend, which will be paid on Friday, September 10th.
+Stockholders of record on Friday, August 27th will be issued a $0.35 dividend.
+This represents a $1.40 dividend on an annualized basis and a dividend yield of 2.54%.
+The ex-dividend date is Thursday, August 26th.
+Cabot’s payout ratio is 67.31%.

 A hedge fund recently raised its stake in Cabot stock.
-Morgan Stanley grew its position in Cabot Co.
-(NYSE:CBT) by 60.1% in the second quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
-The institutional investor owned 92,941 shares of the specialty chemicals company’s stock after buying an additional 34,894 shares during the quarter.
-Morgan Stanley owned 0.16% of Cabot worth $5,291,000 as of its most recent filing with the Securities and Exchange Commission.
-Institutional investors and hedge funds own 77.48% of the company’s stock.
+Morgan Stanley raised its stake in Cabot Co.
+(NYSE:CBT) by 60.1% during the second quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
+The fund owned 92,941 shares of the specialty chemicals company’s stock after buying an additional 34,894 shares during the period.
+Morgan Stanley owned about 0.16% of Cabot worth $5,291,000 at the end of the most recent quarter.
+Hedge funds and other institutional investors own 77.48% of the company’s stock.

 About Cabot